debops/debops/docs/defaults-configuration.rst

 ifupdown_interfaces
 -------------------

 This is a list of dicts, each dict defines a network interface.
-Basic configuration is very similar to how ``/etc/network/interfaces`` is configured, you can read about it on the Debian Wiki `NetworkConfiguration`_ page.
+The basic configuration is very similar to how ``/etc/network/interfaces`` is configured, you can read about it on the Debian Wiki `NetworkConfiguration`_ page.

 .. _NetworkConfiguration: https://wiki.debian.org/NetworkConfiguration

-Each interface definition requires at least ``iface`` parameter; other parameters are (mostly) optional and usually change how basic network interface is configured.
+Each interface definition requires at least the ``iface`` parameter.
+Other parameters are (mostly) optional and usually change how the network interface is configured.
 For example, to specify that a given interface is a bridge, you need to select a specific type::